What is Catholic Charities CYO Camp?

 What about fees?

 Please refer to our brochure for currents fees.
 A $200 non-refundable deposit is required to hold your child’s space.
-Balance must be paid in full by the date listed on your confirmation letter to guarantee your child’s full enrollment.
+Balance must be paid in full by June 15, 2018 to guarantee your child’s full enrollment.
 Take advantage of our online self-managed registration to make payments at your convenience.
-For financial assistance, please see #13.

 Is Financial Assistance available?